HomeResourcesAI Visibility vs. SEO

 AI Visibility

-Inside the AI's generated answer — as a cited source or named recommendation
+Inside the AI's generated answer as a cited source, summary source, or named option

 02